conda-forge/conda-forge.github.io/src/orga/governance.rst

     * Standard
     * 75% plus one of those voting to pass
+    * Quorum rules: standard or time-out

 ----

-All other voting items are considered to be standard and require a 50% majority to pass.
+All other voting items are considered to be standard, require a 50% majority to pass, and use only the standard or time-out quorum rules.

 Current Members of Core
 -----------------------